If you’re wondering if airport scanners can see pills, the answer is yes, they can see the pills that you are traveling

 Additionally, as the TSA’s main concern is detecting potential threats and keeping passengers safe, even finding illegal pills is not something that officers look out for.

 Of course, it would be beyond foolish to even attempt to travel with and hide illegal pills, considering the consequences.

-However, it’s interesting to know that despite airport scanners being very high-tech machines that have no problems finding pills anywhere a passenger may attempt to hide them, the TSA is not particularly concerned with finding illegal pills in the first place.
+However, it’s interesting to know that despite airport scanners being very high-tech machines that have no problems finding pills anywhere a passenger may attempt to hide them, the TSA is not concerned with finding illegal pills in the first place.